 And while I think of these works, a song resonates in my head with a refrain that does:

-I only wanna do bad things with youBad Things - Jace Everett
+I just wanna do bad things with youBad Things - Jace Everett

 Remember True Blood?
 Did you like it?
 To me up to a certain point, but the jingle has stuck with me!